jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 ); // Prints "Carrot Smoothie"
 ```

-Thats not so bad, maybe a little weird though.
+That's not so bad, maybe a little weird though.
 Just by using a reference to the function we can change the value of `this`.

 Even worse by assigning a method to a variable or passing it as an `argument` to a function the method *becomes*
 a function  once more.
-i.e. the methodness or functionness is a prooperty of *where the thing is stored*, not what is is or where it was written.
+i.e. the methodness or functionness is a property of *where the thing is stored*, not what is is or where it was written.
 This has consequences...

 ```js